 If your rental unit has any of the following defects, you may have a valid claim against your landlord:

 • No running water, or a lack of hot water

-• No heat due to broken gas furnace
+• No heat due to broken or missing furnace or heater

 • Broken or clogged up sinks